HSBNE-Archive/Policy/Rules/Rules.md

     2. The following business must be conducted at each annual general meeting of the association—

-        a.  receiving the association's financial statement, and signed statement, for the last reportable financial year;
+        1.  receiving the association's financial statement, and signed statement, for the last reportable financial year;
-        b.  presenting the financial statement and signed statement to the meeting for adoption;
+        2.  presenting the financial statement and signed statement to the meeting for adoption;
-        c.  electing members of the management committee.
+        3.  electing members of the management committee.

 35. #### Notice of general meeting
     1. The executive may call a general meeting of the association.